As a grandparent, you’d probably agree with Doug Larson’s quote–

 Kindergarten and Up

 - Jacob Two-Two Meets the Hooded Fang (Mordecai Richler)—My 2nd grade teacher read this book to me, and I never forgot it.
-Decades later, I asked for it for my birthday, and my high school kids loved it so much, they keep putting it on their own bookshelves.
+Decades later, I asked for it for my birthday, and my high school kids loved it so much, they keep stealing it for their own bookshelves.

 - Charlie and the Chocolate Factory (Roald Dahl)—Needs no explanation.